Ouldswith History, Family Crest & Coats of Arms

 Early History of the Ouldswith family

 This web page shows only a small excerpt of our Ouldswith research.
-Another 123 words (9 lines of text) covering the years 127 and 1273 are included under the topic Early Ouldswith History in all our PDF Extended History products and printed products wherever possible.
+Another 123 words (9 lines of text) covering the years 1374, 1495, 1613, 1593, 1595, 1596, 1602, 1590, 1649, 1590, 1596, 1558, 1595, 1558, 1583, 1595, 1684, 1746 and 1684 are included under the topic Early Ouldswith History in all our PDF Extended History products and printed products wherever possible.

 Ouldswith Spelling Variations